Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 4.3.0 Restore from Backup

-Steps to restore the pool from a backup.
-In this scenario I lose my NAS but I still have access to a backup HDD.
+In this scenario the entire NAS is lost but we still have access to a backup hard drive.

-#### 4.3.1 Prepare System
+#### 4.3.1 Prepare New System

 1. Have the saved [TrueNAS configuration file](#backup-procedure) from the secure location handy
 1. Reinstall TrueNAS